As a disclaimer, I don't intend to reveal any spoilers but I also make no promises.

 Will 'the message' do more harm than good?

+One of the main arguments since the release of the series is whether it will prevent suicide or romanticize it.
 I was part of the generation that grew up learning about issues like depression, teen pregnancy, and drug abuse through the original Degrassi High in health class, and I would say that those messages were at least somewhat effective.
 I didn't have to experience drug abuse myself because I saw what effect it had on the individual and those surrounding them as it was depicted by fictional characters.

 Another argument in response to '13 Reasons Why' is its graphic nature.
 Little was left to the imagination, especially in the later episodes, when it came to depictions of rape and suicide.
 To the series' defense, those potentially triggering episodes were prefaced with clear warnings about the shocking content.
 I initially wished that the creators of the show left out the graphic scenes which often had me looking away and/or physically cringing, but I later came to appreciate the value of how real these experiences are and that we shouldn't be turning away from them.